michael-wolfenden/webpack-presentation/README.md

 # webpack-presentation

-Sample of using webpack to build a sample angular / boostrap application
+Sample of using webpack to build a sample angular / bootstrap application

 ### Getting started